Public Water in London Towne

 You are receiving this letter because we do not have a petition from you.
 We need to know whether or not you wish your property to be included in the petition for water.
 We expect to finalize the paths and submit petitions to Anne Arundel County in the near future.

 A brief fact sheet and a petition form are enclosed.
 Please read the information and check one of the boxes on the form.
 Your property information has been included on the form.
 Then, in the presence of a witness, all co-owners should sign and the witness should sign.
 (Notary not required.)
-Please return this form to the address on the return envelop.
+Please return this form to the address on the return envelope.

-Further information can be found at the County web site, http://www .aacounty.orglDPW /Utilities/petition process.cfm or you can call LTPOA Board Members, Joe Oneil (410-956-2687) or Lois Fussell (410-956-2641).
+Further information can be found at the County web site, http://www.aacounty.org/DPW/Utilities/petition_process.cfm; or, you can call LTPOA Board Members, Joe ONeil (410-956-2687) or Lois Fussell (410-956-2641).

 Thank you in advance for your response,